BitMEX/api-connectors/auto-generated/go/docs/UserApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **UserRequestWithdrawal**
-> Transaction UserRequestWithdrawal(ctx, currency, amount, address, optional) Request a withdrawal to an external wallet.
+> Transaction UserRequestWithdrawal(ctx, currency, amount, optional)
+Request a withdrawal to an external wallet.

 This will send a confirmation email to the email address on record.